optakt/flow-dps/docs/introduction.md

 In order to index past sporks using Flow DPS, three elements are needed from the spork to be indexed:

-* Its root checkpoint
+* Its root checkpoint;
-* The protocol state database from one of its consensus nodes
+* The protocol state database from one of its execution nodes; and
-* The write-ahead log from one of its execution nodes
+* The write-ahead log from one of its execution nodes.

 You can then run the `flow-dps-indexer` binary, giving it access to those elements like such: